 I only carry with me what I need on the flight plus my valuable or delicate items.
 As a travel blogger that can still be surprisingly close to the standard 7kg of carry-on luggage limit.
 My camera and any extra lenses stay with me, my phone, often my iPad, a power pack for recharging in transit, the cables for that, potentially the gimbal if I plan to do video.
 I also generally need my laptop if I’m away for more than a couple of days or will need to edit photos and videos on location.

-Last month Mahi bags offered me the classic leather backpack to try out.
-Of course I was very happy to accept and have already had the chance to start putting it through its paces on a recent trip so thought I’d share how this one is going.
+Recently Mahi bags offered me the slightly larger classic leather backpack to try out.
+Of course I was very happy to accept and have already had the chance to start putting it through its paces on a few recent trips so thought I’d share how this one is going.

-The shape of the Classic backpack is more squared off and to me feels a bit more of a unisex style.
-It’s slightly larger and with it’s uniform shaping it does hold quite a bit more, meaning it can weigh a bit more too as I have a tendency to add what will fit.
+The shape of the Classic backpack is more squared off and to me feels a bit more of a unisex style and less in the handbag category that I originally sought out.
+It’s slightly larger so it does fit the laptop and with it’s uniform shaping it holds quite a bit more, meaning it can weigh a bit more too as I have a tendency to add what will fit.
 The wider leather straps help with that, distributing the weight comfortably so I can still have this on my back for a good portion of the day.